sivom/ClamAVContextMenuScanReportWin/README.md

 # ClamAVContextMenuScanReportWin
 Windows ClamAV Context menu Scan and Generate HTML report with Virus references

 # ClamAV Right-Click Scan Tool for Windows

 This tool integrates ClamAV with Windows Explorer's right-click context menu, allowing you to scan any file or folder and generate a professional-looking HTML report with VirusTotal links and signature info.
+You can use CLAMAV like any other commericial anticirus scanning tool.

 ---